oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/learn_more/NetworkingScenariosGF.md

 Before you start with Network Creation, make sure you have run 'Fetch Compartments OCIDs to variables file'.

 ### 1. Create Network
+Creation of Networking components using Automation Toolkit involes four simple steps.
+ - Feeding the details of networking resources to Excel.
+ - Running the toolkit to generate auto.tfvars.
+ - Executing Terraform commands to provision the resources in OCI.
+ - Exporting the details of Security Rules and Route Rules to CD3 Excel Sheet.

-Follow the below steps to create Network that includes VCNs, Subnets, DHCP, DRG, Security List, Route Tables, DRG Route Tables, NSGs, etc.
+Below are the steps in detail to create Network that includes VCNs, Subnets, DHCP, DRG, Security List, Route Tables, DRG Route Tables, NSGs, etc.

 1. Choose appropriate excel sheet from [Excel Templates](/cd3_automation_toolkit/documentation/user_guide/Essentials_of_Automation_Toolkit.md#excel-sheet-templates) and fill the required Network details in the Networking Tabs - VCNs, DRGs, VCN Info, DHCP, Subnets, NSGs tabs.